 Topics may include (but are not limited to): calling large musicals, working with Broadway's unions, relationships with directors, organizational strategies, automation, management skills, technology for stage managers, databases, safety protocols, career advice, managing creative artists, leadership and more…

 Q&A sessions allow participants to ask their specific questions and engage with our esteemed line up of veteran stage managers.
-In addition, coffee is provided each morning for mingling and networking before and after sessions and all participants and speakers are invited to a wrap up event following the Symposium.
+In addition, coffee, bagels & snacks are provided for noshing and networking before and after sessions and all participants and speakers are invited to a wrap up event following the Symposium.

 The Symposium also offers a package that includes a ticket to a current Broadway show with a Q&A following the performance.
 Attendees will have the opportunity to see how the specific stage management approach affects the production.